Author: Kathleen Rea

 You have complimented and flattered them to the point that they may be relying on your attention for a self-esteem boost or need reassurance.
 How would you guess this affects consent processes?
 Score:_________

-You have used gaslighting technique to disorientate them and make them doubt themselves.
+You have used gaslighting techniques to disorientate them and make them doubt themselves.
 How would you guess this affects consent processes?
 Score:_________

-You have withheld information about your relationship status or intentions disabling the ability for them to make an informed choice.
+You have withheld information about your relationship status or intentions, disabling their ability to make an informed choice.
 How would you guess this affects consent processes?
 Score:_________

 Adding up your score

-If this score is only your best guess then how should you proceed?
+If the quiz score is only your best guess, then how should you proceed?
 The important part is that you do not make yourself the expert on another person’s experience.
-In keeping with this idea, you may start the conversation something like this “I am a more experienced dancer (or insert power imbalance issue you have guessed might exist) and I was wondering how you feel this might affect consent processes with me?”
+You may start the conversation something like this “I am a more experienced dancer (or insert power imbalance issue you have guessed might exist) and I was wondering how you feel this might affect consent processes with me?”
 This can then be the starting point for a conversation in which all parties are supported in naming what might be occurring for them.
 One suggestion is that you fill in the quiz and then have your partner or prospective partner read the answers and tell you if you guessed correctly.
 Even so, power imbalances might make it hard for the person with lesser power to speak up.

-Do not rely on its answers to guarantee a good outcome.
+Also, do not do this quiz to guarantee a good outcome.
 Instead, use this quiz and its suggestions as a way to open up the conversation within yourself and/or with another.

 Recommendations